Topographical Survey / Setting Out At The Port Of Monrovia, Liberia

 Survey – 2 Weeks

 THS Concepts were appointed by Pharos Marine to undertake an topographical survey of 2 navigation towers at the Freeport of Monrovia, and the setting out/realignment of the navigation towers, which had been built incorrectly.
 The Freeport of Monrovia is an important freight terminal in Liberia, West Africa.
 This busy port handles over 90% of the imports into Liberia, so it’s an important piece of infrastructure!

-The navigation towers are an essential element of port operations: they allow ships to safely navigate into the port at night.
-The towers are built approximately 250m from each other and the principal concept is that the towers should align when a ship is on the correct course travelling into the port.
+Navigation towers (leading lights) are an essential element of port operations: they allow ships to safely navigate into the port at night.
+The port’s towers are built approximately 250m from each other and the principal concept is that the towers should align when a ship is on the correct course travelling into the port.

 To start with, Chris and Tom surveyed the existing, incorrectly-built towers.
 They were approximately 8 degrees off of the line they should have been on.
-8 degrees may seem like insignificant, but the port stretches 1.5 km so it equated to a big error.
+8 degrees may seem insignificant, but the port stretches 1.5 km so it equated to a big error.

 The current tower alignment meant that the ships would have technically had to navigate through the port’s breakwater which obviously isn’t ideal.

 Looking over the previous surveying companies’ notes we discovered that the company had used hand-held compasses to set out the works!
 We weren’t filled with confidence in the integrity of the previous surveyors!